kstenerud/bonjson/bonjson.md

 **The average progression is**:

  * **When starting something new:** JSON, because it's simple and ubiquitous.
- * **As your costs begin to rise:** BONJSON, because it's a drop-in replacement for JSON that's less expensive in processing and transmission.
+ * **As your costs begin to rise:** BONJSON, because it's a drop-in replacement for JSON with lower processing and transmission costs.
  * **As your needs expand beyond basic data:** A more advanced format specific to your use case.

 -------------------------------------------------------------------------------